chef-boneyard/private-chef-administration/source/administration/private_chef_ctl.rst

   down: opscode-solr: 3s, normally up; run: log: (pid 1485) 8526s

-Not that the first segment has changed to ``down``, and the third segment is now the time the service has been down, followed by the fact that the service is ``normally up``.
+Note that the first segment has changed to ``down``, and the third segment is now the time the service has been down, followed by the fact that the service is ``normally up``.
 This means the supervisor would attmept to start this service on reboot - given no other input, the service would "normally be up".